 High School Completion

 Enrollment in the High School Completion program also includes access to personal counseling, academic and career planning, social activities, leadership training, student clubs, outstanding athletic facilities, the college library, computer and science laboratories, and much more.

-After successfully completing their Associate's degree and high school diploma requirements, students can transfer to a four-year institution and complete a Bachelor's degree by taking two more years of study in their major.
+After successfully completing their Associate Transfer degree and high school diploma requirements, students can transfer to a four-year institution and complete a Bachelor's degree by taking two more years of study in their major.

 How will I know what classes to take?

 The courses students take are college courses, not high school courses (some English and Math classes may be an exception, depending on assessment and placement).
-Students complete the normal Associate degree requirements, which include 10 credits (2 one-quarter classes) in U.S. and Washington State History.
+Students complete the normal Associate Transfer degree requirements, which include 10 credits (2 one-quarter classes) in U.S. and Washington State History.
 These college courses are generally transferable to a four-year institution and can be part of a student's Bachelor's degree.
 The high school diploma may be used as proof of high school graduation anywhere in the United States.

 How will I get my high school diploma?

-Upon completion of the specific course requirements needed to fulfill Associate degree and high school graduation requirements, students receive an official diploma from Washington State, awarded by Seattle Central College, at the same time they receive their Associate degree.
+Upon completion of the specific course requirements needed to fulfill Associate Transfer degree and high school graduation requirements, students receive an official diploma from Washington State, awarded by Seattle Central College, at the same time they receive their Associate Transfer degree.
 Both high school and college graduation status will be noted on the student transcript.